Reactis Validator performs automated searches of models for violations

-errors and inconsistencies and reduces the effort required for design
+detection of design errors and inconsistencies and reduces the effort

 The current version of Validator works by temporarily creating a new model consisting of the old model with subsystems added for the associated diagram-based assertions and user-defined targets.
 The coverage targets tracked during test generation are then computed for this new model.
 As a result, some new coverage targets relating to the Simulink/Stateflow structure of assertions are included.